-Only a few decades ago, there was no option to going inside a physical store and making a purchase.
-Now, thanks to the internet, 57 percent of people opt to do their shopping online.
+Only a few decades ago, there was no option to go inside a physical store and make a purchase.
+Now, 57 percent of people opt to do their shopping online thanks to the internet.
 Naturally, the overwhelming fondness for shopping online is due to greater convenience.
 So, as the years go by, more and more people shop online.

 Electronic Commerce Explained

-eCommerce means making purchases, selling of products, goods, or services over the internet.
+eCommerce means making purchases, and selling products, goods, or services over the internet.
 Money transactions, funds, and data also are considered eCommerce.
-The transactions could be performed in four ways, namely, B2B or business to business, B2C, or business to customer, C2C, or customer to customer and C2B or customer to the business.
+The transactions could be performed in four ways, namely, B2B or business to business, B2C or business to customer, C2C or customer to customer, and C2B or customer to the business.

-eCommerce examples include online shops such as 3dcart, Shopify, Amazon, eBay, Flipkart, wholesaling and warehousing, dropshipping, manufacturing, and white labeling are also examples of successful eCommerce solutions.
+eCommerce examples include online shops such as 3dcart, Amazon, Flipkart, Shopify and eBay, wholesaling and warehousing, drop shipping, manufacturing, and white labeling are also examples of successful eCommerce solutions. of successful eCommerce solutions.
 It was predicted that by this year, the retail eCommerce market worldwide could reach up to $27 trillion.

 eCommerce vs mCommerce

-Although mCommerce and eCommerce have the same objectives and goals of making purchases via the internet, the two actually have blazing differences.
-Thus, when you search online, there always appear these words: eCommerce vs mCommerce.
+Although mCommerce and eCommerce have the same objectives and goals for making online purchases, the two have blazing differences.
+Thus, when you search online, there these words always appear eCommerce vs. mCommerce.
 Let’s check out these differences: